SinaHKazemi/CESM.jl/docs/src/reference/model.md

 \end{align*}
 ```

 - Operational costs comprise the expenses of producing energy, keeping the system running, and any CO₂ emission penalties.
-In the following equation, $y^+$ is the year after $y$.
+In the following equation, $y^+$ is the planning year after $y$.

 ```math
 \begin{align*}